 RIC and RITE both are wired receiver hearing aids where the receiver is at the end of the wire and is placed in position in the ear.
-Thus RIC hearing aids is also known as RITE hearing aids.
+Thus RIC devices are also known as RITE hearing aids.
 Though they have similar models and features they are different from each other due to their placement of the receiver.
-Different hearing aid manufacturers sometimes call RIC or RITE hearing aids.
+Different hearing aids manufacturers sometimes call RIC or RITE hearing devices.
 And some call them somewhat different from each other.

 RICs and RITEs are pretty much the same styles of devices just named differently by different hearing aid manufacturers.
-According to Widex, in case of Receiver in canal (RIC) hearing aids, the receiver of the hearing aid (the white thing at the end of the wire) goes into your ear canal.
+According to Widex, in case of Receiver in the canal (RIC), the receiver of the hearing machine (the white thing at the end of the wire) goes into your ear canal.
 But in Receiver in the ear (RITE) hearing aids, the receiver actually lives in the portion of the earmold that sits in the outer ear.
 A sound tube runs from that receiver along the inside of the piece that goes into your ear canal.

 Thus, they are just named differently by different manufacturers in most cases (but in others, they aren’t!) hearing aid companies and their confusing designations.